If you look outside your window on a summer’s day, how many animals do you see?

 More than anything else, pollinators need a) food and b) green space in which to rest and build homes.
 But they can’t furnish those elements themselves.

 Pollinators rely on us to protect their environments, foster the plants on which they rely and replace the habitat they’ve lost to our activities.
-It’s up to us to ensure that they not only rebound from human-caused environmental degradation but thrive in their new homes – both within and outside of cities.
+It’s up to us to ensure that they not only rebound from human-caused environmental degradation but thrive in their new homes – both within cities and outside them.

 One of the best steps we can take is to shrink the amount of dead space between pollinator-friendly habitats.
 That means planting wildflowers instead of barren lawns, covering rooftops with useful greenery, and protecting parkland and small undeveloped niches of cities.
+We can also improve pollinator habitat availability by transforming our own gardens into pollinator safe zones that attract, feed and shelter them.
 Moreover, we should do all of it without the use of chemicals.

 Ecogardens can help.
 If you already know a great deal about the subject and just want some help maintaining a pollinator-friendly space, perhaps you need some consulting.
 For those who instead need a bottom-to-top build of a green roof, rooftop garden or another urban spot, we’re happy to help there too.

 Whatever the case, we’re here to help you protect urban ecology of all kinds, bee and otherwise.
 We invite you to get in touch today to learn more and make a plan that feels right to you.